 Answer: Does the Bible command that women wear something on their heads when they pray?
 Some modern-day religious groups do require their females to wear a head covering.

-For example, the Amish require them to always wear (whether in church or not) a covering called a kapp.
+For example, the Amish require their women to always wear (whether in church or not) a covering called a kapp.
 The kapp is typically white and is worn directly over the hair.
-The justification for this practice is taken from 1Corinthians 11:5 - 6, where the Apostle Paul is discussing how women should present themselves when they pray or speak.
+The justification for this practice is taken from 1Corinthians 11 where the Apostle Paul is discussing how women should present themselves when they pray or speak.

 The Greek word translated "woman" in the above Biblical quotes, and in verses 6 through 12 of 1Corinthians 11, is gune.
-This word refers to a female who is MARRIED.
-It does NOT refer to all women, everywhere, regardless of age or marital status!
-Strictly speaking, these verses only concern married couples when they pray and not unmarried females!
+This word refers to a female who is married.
+It does not refer to all women, everywhere, regardless of age or marital status!
+Strictly speaking, these verses only concern married couples when they pray.

-What is also lost on many people who study these Bible verses is that the context of 1Corinthians 11 is speaking more of SPIRITUAL things rather than physical things.
-These verses mean FAR MORE than merely putting a veil or hat on one's head.
+What is also lost on many people who study these Bible verses is that the context of 1Corinthians 11 is speaking more of spiritual things rather than physical things.
+These verses mean far more than merely putting a veil or hat on one's head.
 They concern the attitude of a person towards one who is in authority over them.
 As Paul mentions in verse 3 of the chapter, God the Father is in authority over Jesus Christ, who is also a member of the Godhead.
-If Christ is subject to the Father then man needs to be subject to Christ (John 13:13).
+If Christ is subject to the Father, then man needs to be subject to Christ (John 13:13).

 Although both men and women are equal in God's eye, and joint heirs of eternal life (1Peter 3:7), a wife is nevertheless to be subject to and under the authority of her husband.
 The sign of this natural order is her long hair.
 At the very least, these often-debated verses should not be used as the definitive proof that all females should wear a head covering either when they pray or do other activities.